 STAFF – One part-time executive director and 4 part time employees and a bi-weekly accountant are responsible for the day-to-day operations of the AFSC.

 VOLUNTEERS – Two volunteers are scheduled per four-hour shift.
-Currently we have over 180 volunteers
+Currently we have over 180 active volunteers

 Thank you in advance for considering the Armed Forces Service Center a worthy non-profit organization for your funding consideration.